Tuesday thoughts and links, starting with the upcoming Amish Mafia (reality? fiction?) show:

 Yesterday I watched the preview clips and read more about “Amish Mafia”.
 I learned that this group of 4 Plain vigilantes comprise “a secretive subculture that operates within its own rules and values”.
 At the beginning of each clip a shadowy bearded figure informs us, in Pennsylvania Dutch, that some of the scenes are reenactments “to ensure the safety of innocent Amish”.
 Apparently it can be difficult to tell which scenes are real and which aren’t, according to one writer who has viewed the first episode.

 In the clip below, we learn that group leader Lebanon Levi is “the cops, he is the courthouse, he is the bank, and he is the insurance company”.
 Levi sounds like a busy fellow.
-It must be hard work running Amish society behind the scenes.
+It must be hard work running Amish society behind the scenes (video removed).

 What an Amish builder’s website looks like